Aircraft structures technician: Eligibility and educational objectives

-ACS techs must have successfully passed the 13-week Basic Military Qualification (BMQ) course at the Canadian Forces Leadership and Recruit School in Saint-Jean-sur-Richelieu, Quebec.
-After graduating from BMQ, potential ACS techs then conduct a four-week Developmental Phase 2 (DP2) "Common Core" course at the Canadian Forces School of Aerospace Technology and Engineering (CFSATE) as well as a four-week "Basic Electrical Training" (BET) course.
+ACS techs must have successfully passed the 9-week Basic Military Qualification (BMQ) course at the Canadian Forces Leadership and Recruit School in Saint-Jean-sur-Richelieu, Quebec.
+After graduating from BMQ, ACS techs have the opportunity to have part or all of their training take place at subsidised civilian technical colleges, or to train through the Canadian Forces School of Aerospace Technology and Engineering (CFSATE) at CFB Borden, Ontario.

-Upon completion of the aforementioned courses, potential ACS techs attend a 65-week-long course at the CFSATE located at Canadian Forces Base (CFB) Borden, Ontario.
-This course covers everything they will need to perform their job once they are assigned to a unit.
-The course is designed to provide the technician with the basic skill set required to perform elementary tasks.
-Some of the topics covered are; user maintenance on tools and equipment, aircraft servicing duties, corrosion control, protective coatings and markings, textiles, machining, welding, aircraft structural repairs, and composites and plastics.
+At CFSATE, ACS Techs go through an initial 8 week course on general maintenance and servicing applicable to all aircraft types.
+After this point, ACS Techs are assigned to their first squadron.
+After gaining experience, ACS techs return to CFSATE to undergo a 26 week course.
+Some of the topics covered are; user maintenance on tools and equipment, aircraft servicing duties, corrosion control, protective coatings and markings, textiles, machining, welding, aircraft structural repairs, and composites, life-support system maintenance and plastics.